-While the Program Years 2025-28 Local Plan addresses collaboration among many organizations that derive their primary funding from a wide range of federal, state, and private programs, it is WIOA that requires the publication of the Plan and that prescribes its core content.
+While the Program Years 2025-28 Local Plan addresses collaboration among many organizations that derive their primary funding from a wide range of federal, state, and private programs, it is WIOA that requires the publication of the Plan and that prescribes it core content.

-B. Southeast Los Angeles County Workforce Development Board (SELACO WDB)
+B. Southeast Los Angeles County Workforce Development Board